 Crafted in the style of Beaujolais wines.
 This light-bodied red wine from Monterey is perfect when served chilled and can pair with a wide variety of foods.

-Valdiguié is a very large-berried variety, requiring extra vigilance from our Arroyo Seco vineyard crew.
-We prune to only one bud per spur and aggressively thin any extra shoots pushing from the cordon.
-Otherwise, yields are too high and ripening becomes difficult for this late-maturing variety.
-In our winemaking, the goal is to preserve the wonderful natural acidity and fresh fruit character of this varietal.
-We incorporate two different fermentation techniques to achieve this.
-Our final pick of the season in 2018, we hand-harvested roughly one quarter of the fruit and put those whole clusters directly into the fermention tanks in a winemaking process called carbonic maceration – no crushing or punching down for the first 2 weeks.
-The balance of the fruit was fermented by a more conventional technique of gently de-stemming to the fermenter, then pumping over and extracting with a fairly short, warm fermentation.
-Combining these two processes creates a wine with great similarity to the best “Crus” of Beaujolais, with enticing berry fruit flavors, a vibrant color and soft tannins.
+Valdiguié is a very large-berried, late maturing variety; it requires vigilance from our vineyard crew to prune to only one bud per spur to aid ripening.
+In the cellar, the goal is to preserve Valdiguié’s wonderful natural acidity and fresh fruit character.
+We use two different fermentation techniques to achieve this.
+On our last pick of 2019, we hand-harvested roughly one-quarter of the fruit and put those whole clusters directly into the fermentation tanks for ‘carbonic maceration’ – no crushing or punching down for the first two weeks.
+The balance of the fruit went through the more conventional technique of gently de-stemming, pumping over, and extracting with a fairly short, warm fermentation.

 Our Valdiguié is grown on Chualar loam soil in the Arroyo Seco appellation of Monterey County.
-Originally thought to be the Gamay Noir grape of France’s Beaujolais winegrowing region, U.C.
-Davis has since identified this grape to be Valdiguié from an area in the southwest of France.
-Regardless of its origin and identity, Valdiguié grown in the windy, cold Arroyo Seco produces a wine reminiscent of the “Crus” of Beaujolais - Morgon, Fleurie and Moulin-à-Vent.
+Originally thought to be the Gamay Noir grape of France’s Beaujolais region, U.C.
+Davis has since identified this grape to be Valdiguié, originally from an area in the southwest of France.
+Regardless of its origin and identity, Valdiguié grown in the windy, cold Arroyo Seco produces a wine reminiscent of the ‘Crus’ of Beaujolais: Morgon, Fleurie, and Moulin-à-Vent.